Building » Caldey Island – St David

 Description

 The church consists of a short aisleless nave, a short chancel with an eastern bellcote and a west porch.
 The thick walls are of rubble stone and the pitched roofs covered with red pantiles, probably introduced by Coates Carter in the 1920s.
 Internally the nave walls have been stripped but the chancel walls are plastered.
 The roof has tie-beams supporting king posts and raking struts; the timberwork appears to be of twentieth century date.
 The round-headed chancel arch is also twentieth century but the stone imposts may be medieval.
 There are two plain altars of Penarth alabaster, probably by Coates Carter; one in the sanctuary and one in the nave to the right of the chancel arch.
 At the west end of the nave is a large Portland stone font with two bowls and inscribed pedestal, this was carved by Eric Gill and installed in 1906.
 Stained glass in the nave and chancel and in the west rose window is by Dom Theodore Baily OSB and was installed in the 1920s.
-The figures on the rood may have been carved by J. C. Hawes (the list entry suggests they were brought from Oberammergau).
+The figures on the rood may have been carved by J. C. Hawes (the list entry says they were brought from Oberammergau).

 List descriptions